SonarSource/sonarqube/server/sonar-docs/src/pages/sonarcloud/security.md

 ## Authentication

-Primary authentication on the system is available only through OAuth authentication with GitHub, Bitbucket Cloud and Microsoft Azure DevOps.
+Primary authentication on the system is available through the SonarCloud GitHub application, through OAuth authentication with Bitbucket Cloud and Microsoft Azure DevOps.
 As a consequence, users don’t have a password on SonarCloud, and are as protected as what they expect (especially with 2FA activated on those systems).

 For WS API calls or source code analysis triggered from CI services, only revocable user tokens are accepted.